hthorhalls/hthorhalls.github.io/_posts/2021-03-05-how-banks-create-money.md

 title:  "How Banks Create Money"
 header:
   og_image: /assets/img/bank_run.png
-excerpt: "A very common view on banking can be summarized by the following statement: Banks accept deposits from savers and then loan those deposits out to borrowers.
+subtitle: "A very common view on banking can be summarized by the following statement: Banks accept deposits from savers and then loan those deposits out to borrowers.
 This is a fundamental misunderstanding of how banking really works."
 layout: default
-#hidden: true
+keywords: Economics
 ---

 A very common view on banking can be summarized by the following statement: